 New York Tourist Passes

-Purchasers of the New York Pass and Explorer or Go Passes are also entitled to a free bike tours of the Brooklyn Bridge.
-Read our post to determine if a discount tourist is for you.
+Purchasers of the New York Pass and Explorer or Go Passes are also entitled to a free bike tour of the Brooklyn Bridge.
+Read our post to determine if a discount tourist pass is for you.

 On the Brooklyn side: you can explore the beautiful Brooklyn Bridge Park, eat some delicious pizza at Grimaldi’s or walk the Promenade.
 If you want to combine your walk across the bridge with a Brooklyn Tour, check out our Brooklyn Heights Tour or our 3 hour Brooklyn Bridge, Brooklyn Heights and DUMBO Tour !
-See calendar for dates/times of the tours.
-There is also an East River Ferry terminal, where you can take a free New York boat tour.
+See our calendar for dates/times of the tours.
+There is also an East River Ferry where you can catch a ferry for the same price as the subway.
+See our detailed post on the East River Ferry.

 How Long Is The Brooklyn Bridge?